nionio6915/Euclid_Probe/README.md

   Board Dimensions
   ![boarddims](/images/board-dims.png)<br>

 SMT components are optional on the upper PCB to create visual indicator of switch action.
+This provides confirmation of probe attachement and probe trigger.

 Links for boards and parts-
 PCB Board currently hosted at OSHPark.com.
 As of 11/20/2020, $3.10 shipped for 3 boards.